websiteinspiration/bugsplat.rb/entries/mail-auth-signup.md

     <textarea class="form-control" rows="2" name="domains" placeholder="example.com"></textarea>
   </div>
   <div class="form-group">
     <label>Second, what companies send email on your behalf?
 Try to list them all, but don't worry if you miss one.
-We'll install a reporting tool to catch stragglers.</label>
+We'll install a reporting tool to catch stragglers.
+If you host servers yourself that send email, list their hostnames and IPs as well.</label>
     <textarea class="form-control" rows="2" name="senders" placeholder="Mailchimp, Drip, Mandrill, etc"></textarea>
   </div>
     <div class="form-group">
-    <label>Finally, who hosts your DNS?
-Do you have access to your DNS records or will you need to pass the information on to somone else to install?</label>
+    <label>Finally, do you have access to your DNS records or will you need to pass the information on to somone else to install?</label>
     <textarea class="form-control" rows="2" name="senders" placeholder="DNSimple, Route53, etc"></textarea>
   </div>
   <div style="text-align: center">